bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/embedded-checkout-tutorial.md

 This article assumes you have familiarity with the following concepts:

 * Creating and managing a server-side application
-* Making and recieving API calls from within your app
+* Making and receiving API calls from within your app
 * Using your application to make changes to a front end

 ### Prerequisites